AIG names Aidan Connaughton as new Irish head

 Mr O’Rourke has replaced Nick Amin, an executive with the wider Aviva group, who was parachuted into Dublin to run the business on an interim business last November after John Quinlan went on leave.
 Mr Quinlan launched legal proceedings in July against his employer.

 AIG doesn’t publish overall accounts for the Irish business, which was established 44 years ago.
-The most recent insight came when Mr O’Rourke appeared before the Oireachtas finance committee last October, when he said that the company generates about €300 million in annual general insurance premiums in the Republic, making it the seventh largest player in the market.
+The most recent insight came when Mr O’Rourke appeared before the Oireachtas finance committee last October, and said the company generated about €300 million in annual general insurance premiums in the Republic, making it the seventh largest player in the market.

 AIG also owns health insurance provider Laya Healthcare.